-In this second course in the Python Data Science Toolbox, you'll continue to build your Python Data Science skills.
-First you'll enter the wonderful world of iterators, objects that you have already encountered in the context of for loops without having necessarily known it.
-You'll then learn about list comprehensions, which are extremely handy tools that form a basic component in the toolbox of all modern Data Scientists working in Python.
-You'll end the course by working through a case study in which you'll apply all of the techniques you learned both in this course as well as the prequel.
-If you're looking to make it as a Pythonista Data Science ninja, you have come to the right place.
+In this second Python Data Science Toolbox course, you'll continue to build your Python data science skills.
+First, you'll learn about iterators, objects you have already encountered in the context of for loops.
+You'll then learn about list comprehensions, which are extremely handy tools for all data scientists working in Python.
+You'll end the course by working through a case study in which you'll apply all the techniques you learned in both parts of this course.

-Here, you'll learn all about iterators and iterables, which you have already worked with before when writing for loops!
-You'll learn about some very useful functions that will allow you to effectively work with iterators and finish the chapter with a use case that is pertinent to the world of Data Science - dealing with large amounts of data—in this case, data from Twitter that you will load in chunks using iterators!
+You'll learn all about iterators and iterables, which you have already worked with when writing for loops.
+You'll learn some handy functions that will allow you to effectively work with iterators.
+And you’ll finish the chapter with a use case that is pertinent to the world of data science and dealing with large amounts of data—in this case, data from Twitter that you will load in chunks using iterators.

-This chapter will allow you to apply your newly acquired skills towards wrangling and extracting meaningful information from a real-world dataset—the World Bank's World Development Indicators dataset!
-You'll have the chance to write your own functions and list comprehensions as you work with iterators and generators and solidify your Python Data Science chops.
-Enjoy!
+This chapter will allow you to apply your newly acquired skills toward wrangling and extracting meaningful information from a real-world dataset—the World Bank's World Development Indicators.
+You'll have the chance to write your own functions and list comprehensions as you work with iterators and generators to solidify your Python data science chops.